 Recognized in 1997 by Landscape Architecture Magazine as an award-winning park, Brown Park—being 28 acres in size—is designed for all ages.
 The park is located just a few blocks away from Arthur K. Draut Park, which allows visitors to leisurely walk between each, utilizing the public sidewalk system.

 In addition, Brown Park has many distinctive features from other St. Matthews parks, such as interpretive, multi-layered stone columns that show the geological periods of limestone formation in Kentuckiana.
-The stone columns are shown in the fourth photo of the gallery on the right side of this page.
 For more information about the interpretive stone columns, click here.

 Other amenities in Brown Park include:

-- Play area equipped for ages 2-6 years
+- Play area equipped for children ages 2-12, musical play features, and forest play

 - Open areas for personal enjoyment